carlaraya/health-productivity-tracker/README.md

 ## Installation
 1. Install Docker and Docker Compose.
 1. Install Evolution.
 Make sure Evolution has two calendars named `Todo` and `Done`.
 Evolution data files should be in `~/.local/share/evolution/` and `~/.config/evolution/`.
+Or if installing on a cloud server, use a program to sync with the data from the local device.
 1. Get Fitbit credentials from https://dev.fitbit.com/apps/oauthinteractivetutorial.
 Select "Implicit Grant Flow".
 1. `secrets/` should contain all the sensitive data.
 Add these files in `secrets/`.
 All `.secret` files should contain only the secret text and nothing else.
     - `FITBIT_ACCESS_TOKEN.secret`